History of the Republic of China: Tensions between Mainlanders and people of Taiwan

 This was followed by martial law and the "White Terror" in which many thousands of people were imprisoned or executed for their political opposition to the Kuomintang.
 Many victims of the white terror were Taiwanese elite—political leaders, wealthier families, intellectuals, etc. In addition, mainlanders were not spared either, as many had real or perceived associations with communists before they came to Taiwan.
 For example, some mainlanders who had joined book clubs in mainland China, deemed leftist by the government, were liable to be arrested and many served long prison sentences for these real or perceived threats.

 Martial law, among other things, included sedition laws against supporters of communism or Taiwanese independence, leading to very substantial political repression.
 It also prohibited the formation of new parties (though opposition figures could run as independents or tangwai).
 Second, because of the ROC's claim to rule all of China, the vast majority of the seats in the Legislative Yuan (parliament) and National Assembly (electoral college for the president, now abolished) were held by those elected from mainland China constituencies in 1947 and 1948.
 The regime argued that these legislators should keep their seats until elections in their original constituencies were possible.
-Although supplemental elections that increased the ethnically Taiwanese representation in these bodies were held starting in 1969, the huge majorities of senior legislators continued through 1990, guaranteeing KMT control whether or not the party won on election day.
+Although the KMT passed measures on elections in 1972 intended to increase Taiwanese representation in these bodies, the huge majorities of senior legislators continued through 1990, guaranteeing KMT control whether or not the party won on election day.
 More informally, the long-term residents of Taiwan prior to the late 1940s remained distinctly under-represented in the top ranks of government and the party through the early 1990s, suggesting a significant limit to democratization.

 Economic developments

 Partially with the help of the China Aid Act of 1948 and the Sino-American Joint Commission on Rural Reconstruction, the Republic of China government implemented a far-reaching and highly successful land reform program on Taiwan during the 1950s.
 They redistributed land among small farmers and compensated large landowners with commodities certificates and stock in state-owned industries.
 These rural reforms, such as the 375 rent reduction program, were never implemented with much force in mainland China but were very successful in Taiwan.

 Overall, although the reforms left some large landowners impoverished, others turned their compensation into capital and started commercial and industrial enterprises.
 These entrepreneurs were to become Taiwan's first industrial capitalists.
 Together with refugee businessmen from mainland China, they managed Taiwan's transition from an agricultural to a commercial, industrial economy.

-Taiwan's phenomenal economic development earned it a spot as one of the four Four Asian Tigers, along with Hong Kong, Singapore and South Korea, though as of late, much work remains in the ongoing process of privatization of state-owned industries and in financial sector reforms.
+Taiwan's phenomenal economic development earned it a spot as one of the Four Asian Tigers, along with Hong Kong, Singapore and South Korea, though as of late, much work remains in the ongoing process of privatization of state-owned industries and in financial sector reforms.